DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

 * policy that details how changes will be processed in an organization
 * helps reduce outages or weakened security from unauthorized changes
 * **Versioning** uses a labelling or numbering system to track changes in updated versions of software
+* Request for Change (RFC)
+    * ticket containing all relevant details of the change being requested, included testing results
+* Change Advisory Board (CAB)
+    * committee that reviews the RFC tickets and approve/denies large and significant changes
+    * made up of representatives from throughout the organization with different roles
+* Change Manager
+    * plays a significant role with the CAB, but in most instances can approve only minor or corrective changes, without having to go through the full process with the CAB.
 * Automating change management
     * change reviews in CI/CD and IaC may be partially automated when new code is ready for deployment
     * reduces operational overhead and human error, reduces security risk, and enables more frequent releases while maintaining a strong security posture